A first evaluation of the HLA-A gene 3′ untranslated region diversity in Brazil and its relationship with coding haplotypes (2017)

 Vancouver

 Porto IO, Lima TH, Paz MA, Veiga-Castelli LC, Mendes Júnior CT, Donadi EA, Castelli E. A first evaluation of the HLA-A gene 3′ untranslated region diversity in Brazil and its relationship with coding haplotypes [Internet].
 Human Immnunolgy.
-2017 ; 78 198.[citado 2025 dez.
-27 ] Available from: https://doi.org/10.1016/j.humimm.2017.06.251 - HLA-G polymorphism and transitional cell carcinoma of the bladder in a Brazilian population
+2017 ; 78 198.[citado 2026 fev.
+12 ] Available from: https://doi.org/10.1016/j.humimm.2017.06.251 - Haplotype frequencies based on eight polymorphic sites at the 3' untranslated region of the HLA-G gene in individuals from two different geographical regions of Brazil

 - HLA-E regulatory and coding region variability and haplotypes in a Brazilian population sample